 If you notice any areas where a touch-up may be needed, a product we strongly recommend is Dicor’s Self-Levelling Lap Sealant.
 Alternatively, you could bring it in to RV Mobile Edmonton to have us inspect and reseal your RV for you!

 3. Inspect your RV Wheels and Tires

-Just like your car, the wheels and tires on your RV experience wear over time and can become damaged.
-Depending on the extent of the damage, this can become extremely dangerous.
+Similar to your car, the wheels and tires on your RV are subject to wear and tear over time, and if left unattended, this can pose be extremely dangerous.
+Protecting your RV investment involves proactive measures, and one crucial aspect is regular inspections of its wheels and tires.
 That’s why it is smart to protect your RV by having its wheels and tires inspected between camping trips!

 Uneven wear can be diagnosed by an RV Mobile Edmonton Technician to determine potential causes including:

 - broken belts in the tires,

 - and more.